mikespook/php-yaf-ppa/README.md

 For example, if want to build a new ppa release for Ubuntu 12.04 (precise) with the newest YAF version.

-	build.sh -v 3.0.7 -i 1 -c bionic
+	build.sh -v 3.3.2 -i 1 -c focal

-Because the newest version of YAF is 3.0.7, in this case, `-v` could be omited.
+Because the latest version of YAF is 3.3.2, in this case, `-v` could be omited.
-If your host OS is Ubuntu 18.04, `-c` could be omited too.
+If your host OS is Ubuntu 20.04, `-c` could be omited too.

 After inputting the release note and checked the `changelog`, source.changes file will be created.
 Read the [introduction][3] on the launchpad to know why